core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 # Security Considerations

-The same security considerations from CoAP {{RFC7252}} apply to this document.
+The same security considerations about CoAP {{RFC7252}} and group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} apply to this document.
 The same security considerations from {{RFC8613}} and {{I-D.ietf-core-oscore-groupcomm}} apply to this document, when using OSCORE or Group OSCORE to protect exchanged messages.

 Further security considerations to take into account are inherited from the specifically used CoAP options, extensions, and methods employed when relying on OSCORE or Group OSCORE.